github/deployment-tracker/README.md

 | `PHYSICAL_ENVIRONMENT` | Physical environment name | `""`                                                 |
 | `CLUSTER`              | Cluster name              | `""`                                                 |
 | `API_TOKEN`            | API authentication token  | `""`                                                 |

+> [!NOTE]
+> The provisioned API token must have `artifact-metadata: write` with
+> access to all relevant GitHub repositories (i.e all GitHub
+> repositories that produces container images that are loaded into the
+> cluster.

 ### Template Variables